geoscixyz/gpg/content/magnetics/magnetics_survey.rst

 effective magnetic survey requires choosing the field :ref:`instrumentation<magnetics_instrumentation>`, as well specifying an adequate
-:ref:`survey layout<magnetics_survey_layout>`.
+:ref:`survey layout<magnetics_survey_design>`.
 Surveys over simple and complex scenarios are provided to highlight some of the possible complications encountered in real-life applications.

 Further details about instrumentation are provided later in this section.
 For now it is only necessary to understand that magnetic instruments can measure: